dancamper/json2ecl/README.md

 scalar values.
 JSON's `null` is a wildcard type that is a valid value for any of those three.

+### Requirement: Same data type used throughout a JSON array

 Within a JSON array, json2ecl expects every element to be of the same basic type (array, object, scalar).
 If it finds something else during parsing then it will abort and emit an error.
 This example will throw an error because of the second array element is